Mayahi77/Box-Plot/README.md

-Box plot of multiple csv files, make sure to upload the Rotational speeds in order as instructed in the app
+Box plot of multiple csv files for a sample size n, make sure to upload the Rotational speeds in order as instructed in the app
+Also removes any outliers in the grouped batches or (rotations)